Why Nick Fuentes Is Outshining Tucker Carlson in the America First MAGA Movement

 Remember, once a spook, always a spook.

-He's not being courted by billionaire owners to push the envelope, just enough to give their platforms kind of an anti-establishment kind of sheen, you know, to burnish them.
+He's not being courted by billionaire owners to push the envelope just enough to give their platforms kind of an anti-establishment kind of a sheen, to burnish them as kind of like, look, look, see, see, he's legit.

 He's got cred.